ToolGrid — Product & Engineering

 Use the live preview to verify results.
 Check the preview after each choice.
 Ensure code structure is correct.
 Look for syntax errors.
 Fix issues before copying.

 Resolve conflicts one at a time.
 Work through each conflict card.
 Do not skip conflicts.
 Ensure all are resolved before copying.
+For related processing needs, converting between number bases handles a complementary task.

 Test resolved code after pasting.
 Run your code to check it works.
 Fix any issues that appear.
 Do not assume the tool is always correct.